FSCS - protecting your money Mergers - are my savings still safe?

 The Co-operative and Britannia

-For more information on how your bank is authorised and how your savings are protected, visit the Financial Services Authority website or check the FSA register online.
-You can also call the FSA Consumer Helpline on 0845 606 1234.
+For more information on how your bank is authorised and how your savings are protected, visit the Financial Conduct Authority website (www.fca.org.uk) or you can call the FCA Consumer Helpline on 0800 111 6768.

 As of 1 November 2010 Post Office savings accounts have been transferred from the Bank of Ireland to a new UK subsidisary.
 Bank of Ireland UK, as it will be known, will be authorised and regulated by the FSA.
 If you have a Post Office account this change affects the way your savings are protected.